-Caged birds (includes lorikeets, cockatoos, corellas and the like)

-- Cagou birdo (moiados formosto, costatoso, con ondo una uno mio) Recommended number Appropriate numbers for the size of the cage and type of birds Recommended requirements Locate the aviary within the rear yard area of the premise, at least 4.5 metres from neighbouring dwelling(s), public hall, school or premises used for the manufacture, preparation, sale or storage of food and at least 1 metre from any property boundary.
+Caged birds (includes lorikeets, cockatoos, corellas and the like) Recommended number Appropriate numbers for the size of the cage and type of birds Recommended requirements Locate the aviary within the rear yard area of the premise, at least 4.5 metres from neighbouring dwelling(s), public hall, school or premises used for the manufacture, preparation, sale or storage of food and at least 1 metre from any adjoining property boundary.
 Place barriers around cages to prevent the entry of predators, vermin and other pests.
-On suspended cages include trays for the collection of bird waste.
-Control lice and pests including wild rodents.
+On suspended cages, include trays for the collection of bird waste.
+Control lice and pests, including wild rodents.
 Clean aviaries regularly.
 Store feed in secure containers to prevent access by vermin.
 Advice Check with NSW National Parks & Wildlife Service for licence requirements on keeping of native birds.
-Refer to the Non-Indigenous Animals Act 1987, for licence requirements on the keeping of non-indigenous species.
+Refer to the Biosecurity Act 2015 for licence requirements on keeping non-indigenous species.
+Noise made by some bird species should be considered when making selections for the aviary.
+The combination of species may also impact on noise (Lorikeets, Cockatoos and Corellas have been the subject of noise complaints).
+Advice from birdkeeper associations can assist you in the selection of species appropriate to the locality.